tlkamp/rdi-discord-bot/README.md

 > **Note**: The user who starts the game becomes the Boozemeister.
 > The Boozemeister is added as a player automatically.

+### The Turn Order
+The order in which players join or are added to the game is the default turn order.
+The Boozemeister may randomize the turn order with the following command:

+`!rdi random`

 ### Viewing Player Stats
 To view the current Fortitude, Alcohol Content, Gold, and Drink Me! pile of the current players: